Ivy-Apps/ivy-wallet/CONTRIBUTING.md

 ## 4. Submit a PR to `main` branch

-So far you should have pushed your work to your feature branch and have tested that it works on an actual Android device.
+So far, you should have pushed your work to your feature branch and have tested that it works on a real Android device.
 Then final step is to open a pull request to the `main` branch of the official [Ivy Wallet repo.](https://github.com/Ivy-Apps/ivy-wallet/pulls)